desihub/desispec/doc/coadd.rst

 * The wlen values in HDU2 have some roundoff errors, e.g., z-band wlen[-1] = 9824.0000000014425
 * Masking via ivar=0 is implemented but not well tested yet.
 * We need a way to programmatically determine the brick name given a target ID, in order to locate the relevant files.
 Otherwise, target ID is not a useful way to define a sample (a la plate-mjd-fiber or ThingID) and an alternative is needed for downstream science users.
+* The global coadd sometimes find negative eigenvalues for Cinv or a singular R.T.
+These cases need to be investigated.

 Mock Data Tests
 ===============